quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 It does not extract a server ID.

-* If there is a matching configuration, but the CID is not long enough to apply the algorithm, the load balancer skips the first octet of the CID and then reads a server ID from the following octets, up to the server ID length.
+* If there is a matching configuration, but the CID is not long enough to apply the algorithm, the load balancer pads the connection ID with zeros to the required length.

 * Otherwise, the load balancer extracts the server ID in accordance with the configured algorithm and parameters.

-If the load balancer extracted a server ID already in the permanent or provisional table, it routes the packet accordingly.
-If the server ID is not in either table, it routes the packet according to a fallback algorithm and adds the server ID, the routing decision, 4-tuple, and CID to the provisional table.
+If the load balancer extracted a server ID already in its mapping, it routes the packet accordingly.
+If the server ID is not in the mapping, it routes the packet according to a fallback algorithm and awaits the first long header the server sends in response.

-If a short header packet arrives on a 4-tuple in the provisional table, it can take one of three actions depending on the CID:

-1. If the CID does not encode the provisional server ID, the load balancer MUST delete the 4-tuple from the provisional table.
-If there are no remaining 4-tuples associated with the server ID, the load balancer SHOULD delete the server ID from the provisional table.

-2. If the SID is in the provisional table, but the CID for that 4-tuple is different, it MUST delete the provisional table entry and add the SID to the permanent table.

-3. If both the SID and CID match the 4-tuple's entry, the load balancer makes no changes to the table.

-If no short header packet ever arrives on the 4-tuple, the load-balancer SHOULD eliminate the provisional table entry after a timeout longer than the maximum conceivable length of a QUIC handshake.
+If the load balancer extracted an unassigned server ID and observes that the first long header packet the server sends has a Source Connection ID that encodes the same server ID, it adds that server ID to the mapping.
+Otherwise, it takes no action.

 #### Server actions